Walter Johnson: Washington Senators (1907–1927)

+Managerial career

+Minor leagues

-In 1928, he began his career as a manager in the minor leagues, managing the Newark Bears of the International League.
-He continued on to the major leagues, managing the Washington Senators (1929–1932), and finally the Cleveland Indians (1933–1935).
+In 1928, Johnson began his career as a manager in the minor leagues, managing the Newark Bears of the International League.

+Washington Senators (1929–1932)

+Johnson continued on to the major leagues, managing the Washington Senators (1929–1932), and finally the Cleveland Indians (1933–1935).
 His managing record was 529–432, with his best team managed being in 1930, when the team finished 94–60, 8 games out of first place.
-In seven seasons, he had five winning seasons, with the only two losing seasons being at the beginning of his tenure with Washington and Cleveland, though his teams did not come close to winning the pennant, finishing 12 games behind in his last season.
+In seven seasons, he had five winning seasons, with the only two losing seasons being at the beginning of his tenure with Washington and Cleveland, though his teams did not come close to winning the pennant, finishing 12 games behind in his final season.
 Johnson also served as a radio announcer on station WJSV for the Senators during the 1939 season.